browserengineering/book/book/visual-effects.md

 </div>

-Right now, the white rectangle completely obscures part of the orange one; The two colors don't really need to "mix", and in fact it kind of looks like two orange rectangles instead of an orange rectangle with a white one on top.
+Right now, the white rectangle completely obscures part of the orange one; the two colors don't really need to "mix", and in fact it kind of looks like two orange rectangles instead of an orange rectangle with a white one on top.
 Now let's make the white child element semi-transparent, so the colors have to mix.
 In CSS, that requires